ibm-cloud-docs/vpc/block_storage_is_create.md

 ### Create a stand-alone {{site.data.keyword.block_storage_is_short}} volume from a snapshot with the CLI
 {: #create-vol-from-snapshot-cli}

-Run the `ibmcloud is volume-create` command and specify the `source-snapshot` parameter with the name or ID of the snapshot you're using to create the new volume.
+Run the `ibmcloud is volume-create` command and specify the `--snapshot` option with the name or ID of the snapshot you're using to create the new volume.
 The volume is unattached, as indicated by the attachment state in the response.

 This example creates the new volume from a snapshot that is specified by name.